NPS-ARCN-CAKN/Moose3/README.md

 # NPS Alaska Moose Monitoring Database Application

 Database application for monitoring moose populations in Alaska's National Parks.

+Please read the application's [https://github.com/NPS-ARCN-CAKN/Moose3/blob/main/Moose3/Help/Moose%20Monitoring%20Database%20Application.pdf](help file) for more information about the application.

 Information on moose monitoring can be found at the links below.

 [Moose monitoring in the Arctic Inventory and Monitoring Network](https://www.nps.gov/im/arcn/moose.htm) (BELA, CAKR, KOVA, NOAT, GAAR).